Halifax Area

 Nova Scotia has a rich sailing history.

-Today's modern Tall Ships have visited Halifax in festivals many times
+Today's modern Tall Ships have visited Halifax many times

 © Canada Post Corporation, 1977, 2002.
 Reproduced with permission.